tkn-tub/ns3-gym/src/lte/doc/source/lte-design.rst

  #. it removes the GTP header and retrieves the TEID which is
     contained in it;
  #. leveraging on the one-to-one mapping between S1-U bearers and
-    Radio Bearers (which is a 3GPP requirement), it determines the Radio Bearer ID (RBID) to which the packet belongs;
+    Radio Bearers (which is a 3GPP requirement), it determines the Bearer ID (BID) to which the packet belongs;
- #. it records the RBID in a dedicated tag called LteRadioBearerTag,
+ #. it records the BID in a dedicated tag called EpsBearerTag,
     which is added to the packet;
  #. it forwards the packet to the LteEnbNetDevice of the eNB node via
     a raw packet socket